everappz/everappz.github.io/content/legal/cookie-policy.md

 ## Cookie Consent and Management

-Because this site does not use any non-essential cookies, no cookie consent banner is required.
+Because this site does not use any non-essential cookies, a cookie **consent banner is not required**.

 However, if you would like to disable cookies in general, you may do so in your browser settings: